Van, Turkey: Byzantines, Sassanids, and the Artsrunis

-Seljuk Empire
+Seljuk Empire and Rum

 Incursions by the Seljuk Turks into Vaspurakan started in the 1050s.
 After their victory in 1071 at the battle of Manzikert the entire region fell under their control.
 After them, local Muslim rulers emerged, such as the Ahlatshahs and the Kurdish Ayyubids (1207).
 For a 20-year period, Van was held by the Anatolian Seljuk Sultanate until the 1240s when it was conquered by the Mongols.
 In the 14th century, Van was held by the Timurids, followed subsequently by the Turkoman Kara Koyunlu and Ak Koyunlu confederations.

 Turco-Iranian rivalry and the Ottoman era

 The first half of the 15th century saw the Van region become a land of conflict as it was disputed by the Ottoman Empire and the neighboring Persian Safavid Empire.
 The Safavids captured Van in 1502, as it went naturally with all former territories of the Ak Koyunlu.
 The Ottomans took the city in 1515 following the climactic Battle of Chaldiran and held it for a short period.
 The Safavids retook it again in 1520 but the Ottomans gained an almost definite hold of it in 1548 during another Ottoman-Safavid War.
-Ottoman control over the town got confirmed in the 1555 Peace of Amasya which came as a result after the end of the war.
+Ottoman control over the town was confirmed in the 1555 Peace of Amasya which came as a result after the end of the war.
 They first made Van into a sanjak dependent on the Erzurum eyalet, and later into a separate Van eyalet in about 1570.
 In 1604, the Safavids under king Abbas the Great recaptured Van alongside other swaths of lost territories in Eastern Anatolia.
 However, Ottoman control over it was at last now made final and definite in 1639 with the Treaty of Zuhab.

 During the early 1900s, the city of Van had eleven Armenian schools and ten Turkish schools.
 Towards the second half of the 19th century Van began to play an increased role in the politics of the Ottoman Empire due to its location near the borders of the Persian, Russian and Ottoman Empire, as well as its proximity to Mosul.
 During the period leading up to the breakup of the Ottoman Empire, Armenians were well represented in the local administration.